Chair for Law and Ethics of the Digital Society

 Curriculum Vitae

-Since September 2020, Professor Dr. Philipp Hacker, LL.M.
-(Yale), has held the Chair for Law and Ethics of the Digital Society at European University Viadrina in Frankfurt (Oder).
-He serves jointly at the Faculty of Law and at the European New School of Digital Studies (ENS).
-In 2021, he held a Research Fellowship at Weizenbaum Institute Berlin.
-Before joining Viadrina, Philipp was a legal AXA Postdoctoral Fellow at Humboldt University of Berlin's law department, where he led a project on Fairness in Machine Learning and EU Law.
+Since 2020, Professor Dr. Philipp Hacker, LL.M.
+(Yale), has held the Chair for Law and Ethics of the Digital Society at European University Viadrina in Frankfurt (Oder); in 2023, he was awarded a Research Professorship.
+Philipp serves jointly at the Faculty of Law and at the European New School of Digital Studies (ENS).
+In 2021, Weizenbaum Institute Berlin hosted him for a Research Fellowship.
+Before joining Viadrina, Philipp was an AXA Postdoctoral Fellow at Humboldt University of Berlin's law department, where he led a project on Fairness in Machine Learning and EU Law.
 Prior to that, he was a Max Weber Fellow at the European University Institute and an A.SK Fellow at the WZB Berlin Social Science Center.
-For his work, he received several academic prizes, most recently the Science Award of the German Foundation for Law and Computer Science.
+For his work, he received several academic prizes, most recently the Science Award of the German Foundation for Law and Computer Science (2020).

 Philipp studied law at the universities of Munich and Salamanca, and holds an LL.M. from Yale Law School.
-During his academic career, he held various scholarships, inter alia from the German National Academic Foundation (Studienstiftung des deutschen Volkes) and the Stiftung Maximilianeum.
-He obtained both his PhD (2016) and his Habilitation in Law (2020) from Humboldt University of Berlin.
+During his academic career, he benefitted from various scholarships, inter alia from the German National Academic Foundation (Studienstiftung des deutschen Volkes) and the Stiftung Maximilianeum.
+Philipp obtained both his PhD (2016) and his Habilitation in Law (2020) from Humboldt University of Berlin.